salernolabs/rescuegroups/README.md

 Please read the RescueGroups.org API specification and documentation thoroughly before attempting to use this library. https://rescuegroups.org/services/adoptable-pet-data-http-json-api/

-## Installation
+## Installation and Setup

 The easiest way to install this package is with composer:

     composer require salernolabs/rescuegroups

-Afterwards you can either specify your API key in the constructor to the API class or the preferred method is to use the environment variable RESCUEGROUPS_API_KEY.
+Afterwards you can either specify your API key in the constructor to the API class or the preferred method is to use the following environment variables:

+For just using public queries:

+ * RESCUEGROUPS_API_KEY

+For using queries that require a login also specify:

+ * RESCUEGROUPS_USERNAME
+ * RESCUEGROUPS_PASSWORD
+ * RESCUEGROUPS_ORG_ID

 ## Testing